Stock Market Forecasting Neural Networks for Multi-Output Regression in Python

 Thank you so much for this sir, pls how can i reach you privately?
 Its very critical to my success and eventual graduating from school.
 My email is folafoyeg@gmail.com

-Hi Olaitan
+Olaitan Folashade

 Thank you for your response.
 I sent you a mail since that day but I am yet to get a response.
 Please help, time is against me.